TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default App;
 ~~~

 Now it's time to add the router!
 In **React Router v6.7.0**, it is recommended to add routes in form of an object.
-Add the following to `root.js`, we will talk about what is happening, in a little bit.
+Add the following to `root.js`, we will talk about what is happening in a little bit.

 ~~~jsx
 import React from "react";